 \section{Finite subdivision rules}

 A finite subdivision rule is a recursive formula to generate a sequence of subdivisions of a given CW-complex.
 In this section, we review basic definitions of finite subdivisions rules and introduce new notions, such as bands, which will be used in subsequent sections.
-Then we define directed graphs encoding the dynamics of subdivisions.
-We also discuss a reduction of finite subdivision rule, Theorem \ref{thm:QuotFSR}, which is crucial in the proof of main theorem.
+Then, we define directed graphs encoding the dynamics of finite subdivision rules.